Highett

 The level of general health in Highett is notably higher than the national average with prevalence of common health conditions low among the general population and nearer the nation's average across older, at risk cohorts

-Highett demonstrates above-average health outcomes based on AreaSearch's assessment.
-Mortality rates and chronic condition prevalence were found to be low among the general population, nearing the nation's average for older, at-risk cohorts.
+Highett demonstrates above-average health outcomes based on AreaSearch's assessment of mortality rates and chronic condition prevalence.
+The prevalence of common health conditions is low among the general population but nearer to the nation's average for older, at-risk cohorts.

-The rate of private health cover was exceptionally high at approximately 60% of the total population (8,060 people), compared to 56.7% across Greater Melbourne.
-The most common medical conditions were mental health issues and asthma, impacting 8.0 and 7.9% of residents respectively, while 71.0% declared themselves completely clear of medical ailments, compared to 72.6% across Greater Melbourne.
+Private health cover is exceptionally high in Highett, with approximately 60% of the total population (8,060 people) having it, compared to 56.7% across Greater Melbourne.
+Mental health issues and asthma are the most common medical conditions in the area, impacting 8.0 and 7.9% of residents respectively.
+A total of 71.0% of Highett residents declare themselves completely clear of medical ailments, compared to 72.6% across Greater Melbourne.
 The under-65 population demonstrates better than average health outcomes.
-Highett has 17.1% of residents aged 65 and over (2,287 people), higher than the 15.1% in Greater Melbourne.
-Health outcomes among seniors are above average but rank lower nationally than the broader population.
+Highett has 17.2% of residents aged 65 and over (2,300 people), which is higher than the 15.1% in Greater Melbourne.
+Health outcomes among seniors are above average but rank lower nationally compared to the broader population.

 Frequently Asked Questions - Health